 - Principle.
 A fundamental truth or proposition that serves as the foundation for a system of belief or behavior or for a chain of reasoning

-Principles and laws are sometimes confused with each other.
-The significant difference is that principles are followed to achieve one’s goals or to justify one’s belief systems whereas laws are just the way things are.
+Principles, laws and adages are sometimes confused with each other.
+The significant difference is that principles are followed to achieve one’s goals, laws are the way things are and adages are the way things will be if you don’t do something about it.
 Laws are often forces, such as the “law of gravity” which can be overcome by other laws (e.g., satellites stay in orbit because the “law” of gravity is compensated by the “law” of centrifugal force.
+The key is that laws affect you whether you attend to them or not.

-An example of the relationship between principles and laws is the guidance provided by the principle of working towards quick feedback.
-The law behind this principle is that “delays in obtaining and using feedback creates work that would otherwise not need to be done.”
+An example of the relationship between principles and laws is illustrated by looking at the principle of obtaining quick feedback.
+The law guiding this principle is that “delays in obtaining and using feedback creates work that would otherwise not need to be done.”
 There are many examples of this, including:

 - The time from getting a requirement until validating it increases the likelihood that work will be done that was not the intention of the person creating the requirement